 Catella Fonder invests on behalf of the funds, primarily in equities, bonds and other debt instruments and derivative instruments.
 The development of portfolio companies in which Catella Fonder invests is continuously monitored and if a company's development gives reason for discontent, Catella Fonder may elect to express this discontent by selling its holding, engaging in dialogue with management or exercising influence through the rights conferred by the funds' ownership.

 As a shareholder, Catella Fonder shall actively intervene in a portfolio company, or on specific matters, either independently or jointly with other shareholders, if in the judgement of Catella Fonder it is possible thereby to create financial added value for unitholders.
 Catella Fonder also engages with portfolio companies based on sustainability criteria, which are described in more detail in 6.2 below.
 As a shareholder, Catella Fonder can influence companies through active engagement in board recruitment processes, voting at general meetings and engaging in dialogue with company management.
-The potential to create added value varies among portfolio companies and depends upon factors including the size of the funds' holdings, the funds' potential return from the holding, what opportunities exist for improving governance of the portfolio company and the ownership structure of the portfolio company in other respects.
+The potential to create added value varies among portfolio companies and depends upon factors including the size of the funds' holdings, what opportunities exist for improving governance of the portfolio company and the ownership structure of the portfolio company in other respects.
 Catella Fonder's actions are always based on an assessment of the conditions for achieving an outcome that benefits our unitholders.
 Our opportunities to exert influence depend upon the type of asset involved.
 As regards Swedish listed companies in which we are large shareholders, we have well-established forms of shareholder engagement.
 As for other investments, such as in foreign companies and companies in which we are an indirect owner, the conditions for shareholder engagement are more limited and coordination with other investors thus becomes even more important.
 Fund managers are responsible for the ongoing dialogue with the companies concerning both financial and ownership issues.

 Catella Fonder shall normally attend general meetings of the portfolio companies in which the funds are major shareholders as well as the general meetings of other portfolio companies at which key issues are raised, and shall exercise its voting rights at these meetings.
 Catella Fonder considers itself a "major shareholder" if the funds own 5 percent or more of equity and/or voting rights in a portfolio company.
 Depending upon the ownership structure in other respects and existing opportunities for owner cooperation, Catella Fonder may also actively intervene in other portfolio companies.